Consuming Fabric

 - Use API keys or service account tokens for service-to-service calls

-Section titled “Response Envelope”Every Fabric response conforms to a consistent envelope structure:
+Section titled “Response Envelope”Every REST response conforms to a consistent envelope structure:

 | Field | Description |